cda-tum/mqt-dasqa/README.md

 1. Clone the repository - `git clone {URL}`

-2. Change to cloned directory - `cd mqhad`
+2. Change to cloned directory - `cd dasqa`

 3. The easiest way to install the toolkit without affecting other packages is to create a virtual environment, i.e: using conda, as following.
 Else, you can just run `python -m pip install -e .`.
-Do note that MQHAD is tested on Python 3.10.
+Do note that DASQA is tested on Python 3.10.

 ```text
 conda env create -n <env_name> environment.yml